piekarskipiotr/Chess-website/README.md

 * [Photos](#-photos)

 ## 📝 General info
-This website was build for one of my projects at Collegium Da Vinci.
+This website was build for one of my projects at [Collegium Da Vinci][cdv].
 This is my firts meet with C# and ASP.NET Framework.

 ## 🛠 Technologies
 Project is created with **HTML, CSS, C#**.